smilett/PyRecorder/README.md

 ## Compatibility

 The programme is, by now, only tested under OS X EI Capitan (10.11.2) with python 2.7.11.
-However, the code should be able to run on other platforms such as Linux and Windows, based on the cross-platform compabiity of python.
+The menu bar feature is specifically designed for OS X platform.
+However, with some small modifications, the code should be able to run on other platforms such as Linux and Windows, based on the cross-platform compabiity of python.

 ## Known issues